 At Incarnation, we celebrate Shrove Tuesday with a pancake supper the night before Lent begins.
 On Ash Wednesday, we hold three services of Holy Eucharist and offer the imposition of ashes throughout the day, usually seeing upwards of 500 people.

 The final week of Lent is called Holy Week, which begins with Palm Sunday, when we recall Jesus’ triumphal entry into Jerusalem as well as his Passion on the cross.
-The last three days of Lent are the sacred Triduum of Maundy Thursday, Good Friday, and Holy Saturday.
+The last three days of Lent are the sacred Triduum of Maundy Thursday, Good Friday, and Easter Eve.

 Easter Day is the annual feast of the resurrection, the pascha or Christian Passover.
 Faith in Jesus’ resurrection following his crucifixion is at the heart of Christian belief.
 Our celebration of Easter begins with the Great Vigil on Easter Eve and carries through Easter Sunday with much celebration and joy.

 Easter Sunday festivities include an Easter Egg Hunt in the Parish House and the Parish Easter Luncheon at a nearby restaurant.

 The season of Easter spans fifty days, from Easter Eve through the Day of Pentecost.

 6:30 pm Holy Eucharist with Foot Washing and Stripping of the Altar

 Our service of Holy Eucharist on Maundy Thursday celebrates the final meal that Jesus shared with his disciples, during which he washed their feet and instituted the Eucharist.
 The liturgy ends with the Stripping of the Altar, pointing toward Jesus’ agony in the Garden of Gethsemane and his arrest, trial and execution.